NikkelM/JSON-to-Notion/README.md

-# Advanced JSON to CSV
+# JSON to Notion

-Cherrypick properties from your `.json` file that should be converted to `.csv`, optionally providing additional default values.
+Utility that is able to "import" JSON files to Notion - for cases where a CSV file is simply not available, and the conversion from JSON to CSV would be too complicated.